startdevelopfin/startdevelopfin.github.io/Content/posts/speakingEngagement.md

 <p><blockquote><i>"Photo of speaker and audience"</i></blockquote></p>

 <p>During my talk I shared the ups and downs learners may face while traversing UIKit and SwiftUI.
-I learned just enough to bring my passion project to life.
+It took some patience, but I learned just enough Swift to bring my passion project to life.
 Attendees were given a sneak peak of By Rule (SwiftUI version) and some of the updates to come this September.</p><br></br>

 <h3>By Rule 🏀</h3>